wlane/hardway/readme.txt

-exercises in the book "learn python the hard way"
+exercises in the book "learn python the hard way third edition"